cjlennon-dev/cjlennon/README.md

 Of course this is very much a simplification, however it is a helpful concept when it comes to error handling, as we can establish a rule as follows:

 #### Rule:  Whenever your module fails to complete successfully, an alert must be logged by the module.
-That is, the problem should be trapped by the module, and logged.
+That is, the problem preventing the module from completing successfully should be trapped by the module, and logged.

 ‘Completing successfully’ can be defined as ‘the user gets the result they would expect’.
 This is analogous to the ‘happy path’.
 Another way of explaining this concept:  the case where a module fails to complete, and no error message is logged by the module itself, should never happen.